 The screenshot above shows a common setup.
 Noteworthy are the following points:

 EZ_ENABLE_QT_SUPPORT Disable this setting, if you want to compile EZ without Qt.
 This will remove all editor code and several tools from the final solution.
-The default is "on".
+The default is on.
 When possible the EZ CMake scripts will automatically download Qt libraries and set everything up for you.
 On configurations for which we do not support fully automatic setup, you need to install Qt manually and then set set EZ_QT_DIR to its installation folder.

 EZ_BUILD_RMLUI Enable this, if you want to add support for RmlUi to your build.
+The default is on.